mtreinish/health-helm/README.rst

   make

 Skaffold also pushes the image to the specified registry and deployes the helm chart to either minikube or a remote cluster.
-In this version the deployment uses the configured version of the images and not the one just built by skaffold.

 .. code:: shell